C.J. Abrams Player Props: Nationals vs. Angels

-The Washington Nationals and C.J.
-Abrams, who went 1-for-4 with two RBI last time in action, take on Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+C.J.
+Abrams -- 1-for-4 with a double in his most recent game -- will be in action for the Washington Nationals against the Los Angeles Angels, with Griffin Canning on the mound, on April 12 at 4:07 PM ET.

-In his last appearance, he went 1-for-4 with two RBI against the Angels.
+In his last game, he went 1-for-4 with a double against the Angels.

 C.J.
 Abrams Game Info & Props vs. the Angels